JxCalmeiro/ctf-senior-project/README.md

 # CTF Challenge Platform — AI Senior Project

-A self-hosted Capture The Flag platform with Active Directory authentication and a locally-run AI hint bot, built for [Course Name] Senior Project.
+A self-hosted Capture The Flag platform with Active Directory authentication and a locally-run AI hint bot, built for NE425  Senior Project.

 ## Architecture